glennmatlin/FIFE_manuscript/iff/main.typ

 = Introduction

-Large language models (LLMs) have become general-purpose interfaces for information work, but their value hinges on the ability to *follow instructions precisely*, not just produce plausible text@radford_language_nodate @touvron_llama_2023.
+Language models (LMs) have become general-purpose interfaces for information work, but their value hinges on the ability to *follow instructions precisely*, not just produce plausible text@radford_language_nodate @touvron_llama_2023.
 Instruction tuning and preference-based reinforcement learning improve obedience to user directives @wei_chain--thought_2023 @ouyang_training_2022, and a recent wave of benchmarks has shown both progress and clear gaps.
 Verifiable-constraint suites (e.g., IFEval) test formatting and content rules automatically @zhou_instruction-following_2023; SIFo examines multi-step, sequential directives @chen_recent_2025; DIM-Bench targets distraction and instruction ambiguity @hwang_llms_2025; and IFBench/IFTrain study generalization and training with verifiable rewards @pyatkin_generalizing_2025.
 Across these settings, modern LLMs still fail when instructions are long, compositional, or conditional in nature.

 Finance raises the bar further.
 Real workflows blend domain reasoning with strict, machine-checkable constraints,e.g. "Create a  table with exact headers, sort by spread descending, bold values above a threshold, normalize currency codes, and end with a disclaimer."
 In such contexts, an answer that is factually right but format-noncompliant can still be operationally useless (downstream scripts break; compliance reviews fail).Despite this critical need, no dedicated benchmark exists for evaluating instruction-following in finance.
 Existing financial NLP benchmarks, such as FLUE and FLAME *(citations here along with another finance benchmark not from fsil)* focus on task-specific accuracy (e.g., sentiment classification, QA, NER).
 They do not, however, measure a model's ability to follow the complex, multi-part constraints of real-world financial queries @pyatkin_generalizing_2025.
 For instance, a model that correctly identifies sentiment but fails to deliver the result in a user-specified format exhibits a failure mode that these benchmarks do not capture.
 We design the IFF benchmark to measure this crucial, yet overlooked, dimension of instruction fidelity,to check whether a model adheres to the requested format, ordering, counts, or style constraints that professionals actually require.